 Students with Disabilities

 If you are a student with a documented disability seeking specialized housing, please contact the Office of Disability Services at 305-899-3844 (voice/TTY.)
-You must be registered with the Office of Disability Services in order to receive accommodations.
+You must be registered with the Office of Accessibility Services in order to receive accommodations.
 All accommodations are considered on a case-by-case basis.

 Assistance: RA on Duty

-One resident assistant from each of the residence halls; Benincasa, Holly House, Kolasa, Flood, MD, D&D, Sage, Weber, and Brown, is on duty Monday through Thursday from 5:00 PM – 8:30 AM the following day.
+One resident assistant from each of the residence halls; Benincasa, Kolasa, Flood, MD, D&D, Sage, Weber, and Brown, is on duty Monday through Thursday from 5:00 PM – 8:30 AM the following day.
 On Friday and Saturday, there is a RA on duty from 5:00 PM - 5:00 PM the following day.
 The RA duty calendar is posted in each of the residence halls.
 Additionally, Public Safety will have a list of all RAs on duty as well.
 The RA on duty conducts nightly rounds in University Housing and completes a nightly duty log.

 Residents are required to check-in to their assigned room on designated dates at designated times.
 Assignments may be provided to some students in advance.
 Some room assignments will not be available until the time of check-in.
 During check-in, a resident will receive key(s), a Room Condition Report (RCR), and other pertinent information from the Department of Housing and Residence Life.
 Residents are expected to read all documents received at check-in from the Department of Housing and Residence Life personnel or in their student mailbox/university email account.
 Residents are responsible for knowing the contents of these documents.